 P.S.
-Reuse the sauce after making Chicken Wings by adding about 2 lbs of chicken thighs, 1 tsp of sea salt, and chopped onions in “POULTRY” and you have another meal!
+Reuse the sauce after making Chicken Wings by adding about 2 lbs of chicken thighs, 1 teaspoon of sea salt, and chopped onions on "POULTRY" setting (or 15 minutes on HIGH for those of you with more updated models) and you'll have another meal!

 Here is how to use the Instant Pot to make this spicy and finger licking goooood Chicken Wings.